Tan-JunWei/CTF-Writeups/content/PicoCTF/Cryptography/HideToSee.md

 ### Attempts to extract the hidden files
 ![[PicoCTF HideToSee 2.png]]

+>[!fail]
-Running `exiftool` and `binwalk` to get a better understanding of the file was not useful.
+>Running `exiftool` and `binwalk` to get a better understanding of the file was not useful.
 They did not provide me with any clue to proceed.

 However, since we are tasked to extract hidden files, I tried using [[Stegseek]].